cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

     sudo netplan generate
     sudo netplan apply
     ```
-3. On the iRobot Create3, ensure that the USB/BLE toggle is set to "USB" and not BLE mode(see [Create 3 Adapter Board Documentation ](https://iroboteducation.github.io/create3_docs/hw/adapter/) for how to do this).
+2. On the iRobot Create3, ensure that the USB/BLE toggle is set to "USB" and not BLE mode(see [Create 3 Adapter Board Documentation ](https://iroboteducation.github.io/create3_docs/hw/adapter/) for how to do this).
-4. At this point, you should be able to go to ```192.168.186.2``` in a browser on the RPI5 and see the consul.
-If this is successful, then the ethernet connection on the RPi5 has successfully been connected to the Create3.
+3. At this point, you should be able to go to ```192.168.186.2``` in a browser on the Nuc and see the consul.
+If this is successful, then the ethernet connection on the Nuc has successfully been connected to the Create3.

 ### 3. Setup Network Time Protocol for Create3
-To setup NTP (network time protocol) on the compute board in order to synchronize time between the create3 and the RPI5.
-To do so, follow the instructions found at the [Creat 3 NTP Setup Documentation](https://iroboteducation.github.io/create3_docs/setup/compute-ntp/)
+To setup NTP (network time protocol) on the compute board in order to synchronize time between the create3 and the Nuc.
+To do so, follow the instructions found at the [Create 3 NTP Setup Documentation](https://iroboteducation.github.io/create3_docs/setup/compute-ntp/)
-- Note that the create3 may not initially synchronize with the RPi5 and that the ```sudo chronyc clients``` may not immediately return any clients.
+- Note that the create3 may not initially synchronize with the Nuc and that the ```sudo chronyc clients``` may not immediately return any clients.

 ### 4. Install ROS2 Jazzy
 1. Install ROS2 Jazzy by following the instructions here: [ROS2 Jazzy Installation Guide](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html)